UrielGB-Oficial/Portafolio2023B/README.md

 Portfolio aimed at all projects carried out in the period 2023B

 ## Awesome proyect
-I am a Computer Engineering student at CUAltos.
+I am a Computer Engineering student at UdeG.

-## Description
+## Programing Lenguages
-I study the C++ and Python programming languages.
+C++ and Python programming languages.

-## Hobbies
+# Hobbies
-I am dedicated to amateur music and photography
+I am dedicated to amateur music and photography.

 ```bash
 Musician/Photographer/Programmer